Curragh incident: Results

 Asquith's Liberal government backed down, claiming an "honest misunderstanding."
 At French's suggestion Seely obtained a document from the Cabinet, stating that the Army Council were satisfied that the incident had been a misunderstanding, and that it was "the duty of all soldiers to obey lawful commands."
 Seely added two paragraphs, stating that the Government had the right to use "forces of the Crown" in Ireland or elsewhere, but had no intention of using force "to crush opposition to the Home Rule Bill."
 It is unclear whether this—amending a Cabinet document without Cabinet approval—was an honest blunder on Seely's part or whether he was encouraged to do so and then made a scapegoat.
 Gough insisted on adding a further paragraph clarifying that the Army would not be used to enforce Home Rule on Ulster, to which French concurred in writing.
 Wilson, Roberts and French had been leaking information to the press throughout the Incident.
 Gough promised to keep the 23 March Treaty confidential, but it soon leaked to the press—it appears that both Gough and French leaked it to Gwynne of the Morning Post, while Wilson leaked it to Leo Amery and Bonar Law.

 The matter was debated in the Commons at length on 23 and 25 March.
 Asquith (25 March) publicly repudiated the "peccant paragraphs" which had been added to the Cabinet statement, and French, the Adjutant-General Spencer Ewart and Seely had to resign.

 About a month later, on 24 April the Ulster Volunteers covertly landed about 24,000 rifles at night in the "Larne gun-running" incident.
 Its leaders considered that raiding the army's Ulster armouries would have lessened the public's goodwill towards it in Britain.
 Labour and radical opinion was outraged that the Army, apparently happy enough to suppress industrial unrest, had been allowed to prevent the use of force in Ulster.

-The event contributed both to unionist confidence and to the growing Irish separatist movement, convincing nationalists that they could not expect support from the British army in Ireland.
+The event contributed both to unionist confidence and to the growing Irish independence movement.
 In turn, this naturally increased nationalist support for its paramilitary force, the Irish Volunteers which saw a large increase in membership from 25,000 to 69,000 within one month (May 1914).
-While the Home Rule Bill was approved by the House of Commons on 25 May, the growing fear of civil war in Ireland led on to the government considering some form of partition of Ireland in July 1914 by an amending Bill; further discussions at the Buckingham Palace Conference could not solve the arguments about partition.
-The main Bill received the Royal Assent on 18 September, but was also suspended for the duration of the First World War.
+While the Home Rule Bill was approved by the House of Commons on 25 May, the growing fear of civil war in Ireland led on to the government considering some form of partition of Ireland in July 1914 by an amending bill; further discussions at the Buckingham Palace Conference could not solve the arguments about partition.
+The main bill received royal assent as the Government of Ireland Act 1914 on 18 September, but was also suspended for the duration of the First World War.